geoblacklight/geoblacklight-schema/README.md

 : 	Bounding box as maximum values for S W N E. Example: `12.62309 76.76 19.91705 84.76618`

 **georss_polygon_s**
-: 	Shape of the layer as a Polygon.
+: 	Shape of the layer as a Polygon in the form S W N W N E S E S W.
-:	Example: "n w n e s e s w n w"

 ### Layer-specific metadata